 To succeed, you need a data-based customer engagement platform that provides a modern way to reach customers, provides a wealth of customer data and has a clear lifecycle that helps your brand focus on your most important customers.

-The launch of a loyalty program is important.
+The launch of a customer loyalty program is important.
 It can make or break the program.
-In this post, we’ll share a timeline for the first six-months of your program from launch to optimization.
+In this post, we’ll share a timeline for the first six months of your program from launch to optimization.

 PHASE 1: IMPLEMENTATION

 During the first month, you’ll train your employees, prepare marketing campaigns, and launch your new customer loyalty program.

 Set aside time to teach employees how to engage customers and talk about your new program.

 Employees should ask customers, “Do you have any points to redeem today?”
 By doing so, they’ll instantly know whether a customer is signed up and if they’re actively using the program.
 Employees can encourage signups at this point or thank customers for being a loyalty member.

 Employees will encourage customers to respond to a one-question survey that asks them how likely they are to refer your business to friends.
 This survey question, commonly known as a Net Promoter Score, will help your company gauge customer satisfaction.